 Excel is extremely powerful for handling large datasets.
 Generally, we need to drag the dataset cells to select the dataset altogether.
 Now, it might get tiring and time-consuming to drag and select large datasets.
 In this article, I will show you 5 quick and easy ways to select large data in Excel without dragging.

-5 Ways to Select Large Data in Excel Without Dragging
+How to Select Large Data in Excel Without Dragging (5 Easy Ways)

 Say, we have a dataset containing 5 employees’ names, sales, salaries, working hours, and nationality.
 Now, we want to select the entire dataset without dragging.
 You can follow any of the given ways to do this.

-In this article, we have used the Office 365 version of Microsoft Excel.
+In this article, we have used the Microsoft Excel 365 version.
 But, no worries!
 You can use all of the ways to any version of Excel that is available to you.
 If you encounter any problems regarding Excel versions, please feel free to comment below.

 1. Using Shift Key

-The quickest way to select a large dataset without dragging is to use the Shift key of your keyboard.
+The quickest way to select a large dataset without dragging is to use the Shift key on your keyboard.
 Follow the steps below to achieve your desired result in this way.

 - First and foremost, select the first cell of your dataset (B5 here).